dell/terraform-provider-powerflex/docs/data-sources/sds.md

 page_title: "powerflex_sds Data Source - powerflex"
 subcategory: ""
 description: |-
-  This data-source can be used to fetch information related to Storage Data Servers from a PowerFlex array.
+  This datasource is used to query the existing Storage Data Servers from PowerFlex array.
+The information fetched from this datasource can be used for getting the details / for further processing in resource block.
 ---

 # powerflex_sds (Data Source)

-This data-source can be used to fetch information related to Storage Data Servers from a PowerFlex array.
+This datasource is used to query the existing Storage Data Servers from PowerFlex array.
+The information fetched from this datasource can be used for getting the details / for further processing in resource block.

 ~> **Note:** Exactly one of `protection_domain_name` and `protection_domain_id` is required.